hbc/GABE_course/lessons/Ensembl-handson.md

 		Also provided in the table are the links to the **Consensus CoDing Sequence** sets (CCDS) for available transcripts.
 The CCDS is a consensus set of coding sequences established as a collaborative effort between NCBI, Ensembl, Vega, UniProt-SwissProt, and UCSC.

-		Note the Ensembl ID for LLDR gene: ENSG00000130164.
+		Note the Ensembl ID for LDLR gene: ENSG00000130164.
 Ensembl uses the following format for naming:

 		- ENSG###########	Ensembl Gene ID
 		- ENST###########	Ensembl Transcript ID